SecurityInnovation/PGPy/docs/source/progress.rst

         - Curve, True,  SECP256K1

 .. note:: Use of Brainpool curves with ECDSA/ECDH
-    :text: Although these curves are not explicitly mentioned in an RFC for OpenPGP at this point, GnuPG 2.1.x+ does support using them, so I have included them here as well.
+    Although these curves are not explicitly mentioned in an RFC for OpenPGP at this point, GnuPG 2.1.x+ does support using them, so I have included them here as well.

     \* Cipher availability depends on the currently installed OpenSSL being compiled with support for it